 The requirements for each undergraduate degree program are outlined in detail on the following pages.
-All candidates for the baccalaureate degree must complete the University's General Education Curriculum requirements listed earlier.
+All candidates for the baccalaureate degree must complete the University's General Education Curriculum requirements.

 For a baccalaureate degree, majors may require no fewer than 30 semester hours.
-For an area of concentration, a division may require no fewer than 48 semester hours.
-Specific requirements for majors and areas of concentration are listed for each program.
+For an area of concentration, no fewer than 48 semester hours are required.
+For an emphasis, track, or option no fewer than 21 semester hours are required.
+Specific requirements for the major, area of concentration, specialization, emphasis, track, or option are listed for each program.